-A beautiful head of cauliflower covered with a creamy almond and lemon sauce that’s baked to perfection
+A beautiful head of Almond Crusted Whole Roasted Cauliflower!
+It’s covered with a creamy almond and lemon sauce that’s baked to perfection

-I wish I could explain to you how much I LOVE this recipe.
+I wish I could explain to you how much I LOVE this Almond Crusted Whole Roasted Cauliflower recipe.
 I don’t know what it is, I’m just so very much obsessed and can’t stop making it every single week.
 I’ve come to realize that I have a special place in my heart for vegetables.
-I really do love them, and I think part of my excitement is just having come up with a new and exciting way to eat them.
-Not to mention, easy and beautiful!
+I really do love them!
+I think part of my excitement is just having to come up with a new and exciting way to eat them.
+Not to mention making it easy and beautiful!

 For the longest time I was extremely intimidated by roasting a whole head of cauliflower.